Installomator/Installomator/README.md

   When a workflow has no blocking processes, use
     `blockingProcesses=( NONE )`

+- `blockingProcessesAltName`: (optional)
+  Associative array of alternative names for the defined `blockingProcesses`.
+Some applications have process names that differ between what is found via `pgrep` in the script and what is shown in Activity Monitor.
+You can define this using a key value pair using the name you define in `blockingProcesses` as the key and the value is what the application name is in Activity Monitor. e.g: If `blockingProcesses=( Teams "Microsoft Teams Helper" )` is defined and `Teams` needs an alternative name, you can define it as `blockingProcessesAltName=( [Teams]="Microsoft Teams" )`

 - `pkgName`: (optional, only used for `dmgInPkg` and `dmgInZip`) File name of the pkg file _inside_ the dmg or zip.
   When not given the pkgName is set to `$name.pkg`.